 Before we get too much further into the specifics of what this material does, however, I think it’s important to briefly cover the how and the why.

 A Master Material is a series of interconnected shader instructions and inputs, just like any other Material you might create in Unreal.
 The key difference between a Master and a standard Material setup is that in the former most (or all) of the inputs are parameterized.

 The use of parameters allows your artists and level designers to create variations of the original through Material Instances, letting them assign their own input maps and values to suit the asset or level they’re working on.
 In this manner, permutations of a single Master Material can be used throughout a project for a huge range of different purposes.

-A well-made Master Material will provide artists with the maximum amount of creative control while at the same time not exposing them to the complex and sometimes confusing web of nodes behind the curtain.
-This will result in a much more streamlined art pipeline which is faster and easier to maintain, and less susceptible to human error.
+A well-made Master Material will maximize creative control while at the same time not exposing artists to the complex and sometimes confusing web of nodes behind the curtain.
+This will result in a much more streamlined art pipeline which is faster, easier to maintain, and less susceptible to human error.

 Reasons to use (and not to use) a Master Material

 There are a lot of reasons to utilize the power of Master Materials in your project, but unsurprisingly there are also some associated drawbacks that you need to be aware of before jumping in with both feet.